bitwarden/contributing-docs/docs/architecture/clients/dependency-injection.md

 - `libs/angular` for services used by **multiple clients** in **Angular contexts only**
 - `apps/<client-name>` for services used by a single client only

+Some teams also have their own `libs` folder, which are structured similarly. e.g. `libs/auth`, containing `libs/auth/common` and `libs/auth/angular`.
+These should be used if available.

 If a service is used in an Angular context only, it can use the Angular `@Injectable` decorator to automatically configure its dependencies.
 If a service is used in mixed contexts (e.g.
 `libs/common`), it must not use Angular decorators and its dependencies must be manually configured.